What is Brain Fog and How to Treat it?

 Daily supplementation of 1.25 or 2.5 grams of omega-3 fatty acids reduces memory decline in people experiencing loneliness.
-It also may improve symptoms of depression and boost mood if taken daily in a concentration of at least 1 gram.
+It also may improve symptoms of mental health challenges and boost mood if taken daily in a concentration of at least 1 gram.

-Furthermore, it also helps with anxiety.
-Anxious people may also experience brain fog symptoms as anxiety affects mood, memory, and the ability to focus.
+Furthermore, it also helps with mental unease.
+People with this issue may also experience brain fog symptoms as it affects mood, memory, and the ability to focus.